 How is the capacity used as the basis for the fee calculated?

-The fee is based on the difference between the agreed capacity to be supplied to the network (kW) and the maximum capacity supplied to the network (kW) during the period, rounded down to the nearest kilowatt.
+The fee is calculated as the difference between 95% of the contracted capacity to be supplied to the network (kW) and the maximum capacity supplied to the network (kW) during the period, rounded down to the nearest kilowatt.

-Example: the contractual capacity to be supplied to the network is 50 kW, and the maximum capacity measured during the period is 43.3 kW.
-The difference – 6.7 kW of unused generation capacity – is rounded down, and the fee is charged for 6 kW.
+Example: the contracted capacity supplied to the network is 50 kW, of which the 95% production requirement amounts to 47.5 kW.
+The maximum capacity measured during the period is 38.3 kW.
+The difference between the 95% production requirement and the actual capacity corresponds to the unused capacity on which the fee is based: 47.5 kW – 38.3 kW = 9.2 kW, which is rounded down and the fee is charged for 9 kW.

 How is the power supplied to the network during the measurement period calculated?